swcarpentry/python-novice-inflammation/reference.md

     an `IOError` to problems with file input/output.
     See also: [syntax error](#syntax-error).

+variable
+:   A value that has a name associated with it.

 while loop
 :   A loop that keeps executing as long as some condition is true.
     See also: [for loop](#for-loop).